• Skip to main content

 Recipe Notes

-• This makes a large bowl full of pasta salad, so feel free to cut the recipe in half for a smaller batch.
+• Adjust the batch size.
+This recipe makes a generous bowl of pasta salad.
+Cut the ingredients in half if you’re serving a smaller group.

 How Much Pasta Salad Per Person